 How to Calculate Interest Only Payments of a Home Construction Loan During Construction

-It is therefore difficultif not impossible to accurately estimate what the payments will actually be as the loan amount is subject to change at any one time.
+It is, therefore, difficult, if not impossible, to accurately estimate the payments as the loan amount is subject to change at any time.

-A basic and simple to use Construction Loan Amount Calculator is available here.
+A basic and straightforward to use Construction Loan Amount Calculator is available here.

-Construction loans have calculations that are a good deal more involved than a simple purchase or refinance mortgage loan amount.
+Construction loans have much more detailed calculations than a simple purchase or refinance mortgage loan amount.

 Construction lenders calculate the actual construction loan amount after you answer some simple questions.

-Qualifying for a mortgage loan involves debt ratio calculations that very slightly from one financial institution to the next.
-In most cases the borrower's debt ratio is analyzed using the fully amortized payment.
+Qualifying for a mortgage loan involves debt ratio calculations that vary slightly from one financial institution to the next.
+In most cases, the borrower's debt ratio is analyzed using the fully amortized payment.